What is Home Systems and Service Line Protection, and Is It Worth the Investment?

 - Software or electronic data

 - Kitchen or laundry appliances, including but not limited to your refrigerator, dishwasher, oven/stove, washer and dryer

 - Computers, laptops, and tablets

 - Electronic entertainment systems, including but not limited to televisions, stereos, and speakers

 How Much Does Home Systems and Service Line Protection Cost?

 For as little as $35 a year, you can add Home Systems and Service Line Protection to your current homeowners insurance policy.
 This extra expense is significantly cheaper than most equipment warranties and service contracts, making it a cost-effective way to purchase some additional peace of mind.

 No one wants to think about something going wrong to a critical home system or utility line, which is why the Morse Insurance team always recommends this coverage to our clients.
-We believe in the power of this small-but-mighty policy so much, most of our staff has added it to their home insurance policies to combat those dreaded “what if “scenarios.
+We believe in the power of this small-but-mighty endorsement so much, most of our staff has added it to their home insurance policies to combat those dreaded “what if “scenarios.